 If set to 1, indicates the existence of an SQLJ deployment descriptor file.
 Derby ignores this argument, so it is normally set to 0.

 If authentication and SQL authorization are both enabled, only the database owner has execute privileges on this procedure by default.
-See "Enabling user authentication" and "Setting the SQL standard authorization mode" in the Derby Developer's Guide for more information.
-The database owner can grant access to other users.
+See "Configuring user authentication" and "Configuring user authorization" in the Derby Security Guide for more information.